Discover tailored programmes, calls and collaboration opportunities for academia, startups, large enterprises and investors.

 ESA/Foto Studio Hirch The Ad Astra Summit 2025, held on April 03 at the European Space Operations Center (ESOC) in Darmstadt, attracted over 250 participants, bringing together space stakeholders, start-ups,…

 ESA Space Transportation (STS) programme secures autonomous and competitive access to and mobility in space through new transportation systems, solutions and services, supporting vital applications including navigation, communication, security, exploration and science.
-The programme accompanies exploitation of ESA-developed vehicles (A6, Vega C and Space Rider) to deliver on institutional and commercial demand, thereby securing European space transportation autonomy and non-dependence in the short- and medium-term.
+The programme accompanies exploitation of ESA-developed vehicles (Ariane 6, Vega C and Space Rider) to deliver on institutional and commercial demand, thereby securing European space transportation autonomy and non-dependence in the short- and medium-term.
 With the European Launcher Challenge, ESA implements transition from ESA-developed launch systems to a more diverse European space transportation sector including launch systems and related services developed under the responsibility of European industry.
 With Future Space Transportation preparation, ESA STS embarks on Europe’s space transportation towards Horizon 2040 with development, test and demonstration of elements necessary for realising the future space transportation ecosystem in 2030s.
 These elements include high thrust engines, reusable stages, in-space transportation and space logistics solutions geared towards end-to-end services to all orbital destinations.
 Finally the STS programmes provide Europe’s space transportation industry with world-class strategic ground infrastructure.
 Through these efforts, ESA secures Europe’s leadership in space and delivers benefits for society as a whole.

 The Directorate of Technology, Engineering and Quality (TEC) drives ESA’s innovation and technical excellence, ensuring the agency is equipped for future challenges.
 TEC leads long-term technology development, supporting research infrastructure such as laboratories and test facilities, and covers every aspect of the space environment.
 Its mission is to deliver enabling technologies precisely when new ESA and European missions require them, underpinning competitiveness and opening new markets for the European space industry.
 TEC oversees R&D programmes that source innovation beyond immediate market needs and de-risk the process for industry, with a strong focus on small and medium-sized enterprises (SMEs).
 The directorate also coordinates European standardisation efforts, boosting cost-effectiveness and levelling the playing field for smaller companies.
 Organised into four departments—Electrical, Mechanical, System Engineering, and Product Assurance & Safety—TEC provides technology development, engineering support, and quality assurance across ESA and European industry.